Krassmus/BigNothing-protocol/README.md

 * Management of multiple identities per login.
 * Sharing one identity with multiple logins/persons.
 * Flexible data-format for flexible contents.
-* Handling groups with well a defined logic.
+* Handling groups with a well defined and flexible logic/semantic.

 ## Table of contents